 Health professionals are in a unique position to help reduce the risk of radon-related lung cancer.
 Many Canadians are still unaware of radon gas, its attributable relationship to cancer, how it enters homes and, most importantly, how to test and mitigate.

-When a person is has radon exposure, over time, is clearly associated with lung cancer and that lung cancer is a prevalent and serious cancer.
-Reducing radon exposure is an important cancer reduction particularly if people are smokers or live with smokers in the home.
+Radon exposure, over time, is clearly associated with lung cancer.
+Reducing radon exposure is an important for cancer reduction, particularly if people are smokers or live with smokers in the home.

 People should talk to their doctor about their radon levels if they are elevated (over the federal guideline of 200 Bq/m3).

-Simple actions include purchasing a radon test or hiring a professional to test their house for radon and then follow up with you about the results.
+Simple actions for Canadians to take include purchasing a radon test or hiring a professional to test their house for radon and then following up with their doctor about the results.
 Reducing smoking is, of course, important but so too is reducing radon levels if they are above the action level.
 There are clear steps on how to do this and there are certified professionals that can help.

-Canadian research estimates that radon causes over 3,200 lung cancer deaths per year
+• Canadian research estimates that radon causes over 3,200 lung cancer deaths per year (Health Canada research attributes 13-14% of lung cancers in women and men to radon gas exposure)

-– Tests can be purchased easily online or at some stores (Click here to find a list of suppliers)
+• Radon exposure and current smoking dramatically increases lung cancer risk (Testing homes for radon is simple and inexpensive.
+Tests can be purchased easily online or at some stores.
+Click here to find a list of suppliers)

-– Even if homes test high, the standard approach to mitigation significantly reduces exposure
+• Mitigation is very effective at lowering household radon levels (Health Canada certifies radon mitigation professionals across Canada.
+Even if homes test high, the standard approach to mitigation significantly reduces exposure)

 Training and Information for Health Professionals